rajkumarananthu/workspace/Python/std_python.md

 - Strings are concatanated using `+`
 - Type casting operator are like `int()` `float()`.
 - Non-string values can be converted to strings using `str()`, `repr()`, and `format()`.
+- `split()` method splits the string into a list of fields based on the delimiter provided.
 ###### Lists
 - Lists are a sequence of arbitrary object, we can create a list using square brackets '[' and ']'.
   ` names = ['one', 'two', 'three'];`